GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

 We've already prepared a some transformation logic that masks a column in the data, you can download it from [here](https://raw.githubusercontent.com/caugusto/datastream-bqml-looker-tutorial/main/udf/retail_transform.js).

 Configure a Dataflow job that reads from the Pub/Sub notifications using the pre-built Datastream template with the target as the BQ dataset that's been created in the very first challenge.
 Use the provided UDF to process the data before it's stored in BQ.

+Use the `sub-retail` subnet in the `vpc-retail` network and limit the maximum number of workers to `5`.

 Start the Dataflow job and once it's running, then start the Datastream job.